igor-marinescu/RPico_CDC_UART/README.md

 Main features:
 - USB CDC uses the TinyUSB library running on a separate core, leaving the main core for bridge processing.
-- UART is fully configurable and based on interrupts (non-blocking mode), maintaining the responsiveness of the main core.
+- UART is fully configurable (frame format 3..16 bis, a wide range of baud-rates supported) and based on interrupts (non-blocking mode), maintaining the responsiveness of the main core.
 - A separate UART module (also fully configurable and interrupt-based/non-blocking) operating in ASCII mode and used as a logging and/or command line interface (profiling, debugging, etc.)
 - Full Software control over data transfer.